 Can oral sex cause a UTI?
 (Another popular question: Can I perform oral sex on my partner, if she or he has a UTI?” which is discussed in the linked post).

-Since adults can’t resist a temptation putting someone’s else sexual organs in their mouth, let’s discuss what oral sex has to do with UTI.
+Since adults can’t resist the temptation of putting someone’s else sexual organs in their mouths (and that’s ok!), let’s discuss what oral sex has to do with UTI.

 Can oral sex cause a UTI?